john2408/AdvancedDatavisualisationAgent/docs/final_report/Report_EN.md

 ### 3.1 Multi-Modal Voice Interface Architecture

-The Advanced Data Visualization Agent implements a comprehensive four-layer architecture designed to provide seamless natural language database interaction through multiple modalities.
+The Advanced Data Visualization Agent implements a comprehensive five-layer architecture designed to provide seamless natural language database interaction through multiple modalities.
 The system leverages enterprise-grade AI services across each architectural layer to ensure reliability, scalability, and user accessibility.

 ![Full Architecture](../Final_Architecture.png)

+**Front End Layer**: The presentation layer provides the user interface through the Streamlit framework, offering a responsive web-based application that serves as the primary interaction point for users.
+This layer manages the complete user experience including text input interfaces, voice recording controls, visualization displays, and audio output playback.
+The Streamlit framework enables rapid development and deployment while providing session state management for conversation continuity, real-time feedback during voice interactions, and seamless integration with all underlying system components.
+The front-end layer abstracts the complexity of multi-modal interactions, presenting users with an intuitive interface that supports both technical and non-technical users in their database exploration tasks.

 **Voice Input Layer**: The input layer provides dual speech-to-text capabilities through IBM Watson Speech-to-Text and OpenAI Whisper services, enabling users to interact with the system through natural speech.
 IBM Watson delivers enterprise-grade accuracy with confidence scoring and real-time processing optimized for business environments, while OpenAI Whisper provides robust multilingual support with advanced noise resistance for diverse audio conditions.
 This dual-provider approach ensures maximum accessibility and reliability, allowing users to select the most appropriate service based on their specific use case requirements, language preferences, and environmental conditions.